-- 3.1.31 Target 16 monitors the percentage of Waste Site Operators which responded to the Waste Planning Authority's annual Waste Surveys, which is a requirement of Waste Local Plan Policy 20: Monitoring and Enforcement. - 3.1.32 The Waste Surveys collect information on: - a) general information surrounding the use and size of the site - b) how much waste (by type) a site receives and where that waste came from - c) how that waste was treated (i.e. was it re-used, recycled, recovered or sent to landfill) - d) a total of the waste exported from the site - 3.1.33 In January 2020, the Waste Planning Authority sent out 113 Waste Surveys (which requested information covering the calendar year of 2019) and received 43 responses in return.
-This equates to a 38.1% response rate and a 13.5% decrease in return rate when compared to last year. - 3.1.34 The increased number of surveys sent out in this period is due to evidence base work carried out to support the Waste Local Plan review.
-Waste facilities in Hertfordshire were reviewed and the county council's record updated. - 3.1.35 It is worth noting that whilst the response rate percentage is lower, the county council received a similar level of responses when compared to last year's numbers (last year's AMR noted that the county council received 47 survey responses).
-This year's response rate percentage reads lower due to the increased number of surveys which were sent out.
-The county council's record of waste sites is continually updated based on the results of these surveys and other sources of information with the aim of maximising accuracy and survey responses.
+- 3.1.33 Target 16 monitors the percentage of Waste Site Operators which responded to the Waste Planning Authority's annual Waste Surveys, which is a requirement of Waste Local Plan Policy 20: Monitoring and Enforcement. - 3.1.34 The Waste Surveys collect information on: - a) general information surrounding the use and size of the site - b) how much waste (by type) a site receives and where that waste came from - c) how that waste was treated (i.e. was it re-used, recycled, recovered or sent to landfill) - d) a total of the waste exported from the site - 3.1.35 In January 2021, the Waste Planning Authority sent out 103 Waste Surveys (which requested information covering the calendar year of 2020) and received 39 responses in return.
+This equates to a 37.9% response rate and a similar return rate when compared to last year's 38.1% (with 113 surveys sent out). - 3.1.36 The decreased number of surveys sent out in this period is due to evidence base work carried out to support the Waste Local Plan review.
+Waste facilities in Hertfordshire were reviewed and the county council's record updated.